Xavi Ginard

-Xavier 'Xavi' Ginard Torres (born 11 October 1986) is a Spanish professional footballer who plays for CD Atlético Baleares as a goalkeeper.
+Xavier 'Xavi' Ginard Torres (born 11 October 1986) is a Spanish former professional footballer who played as a goalkeeper.

 Club career

 Born in Artà, Balearic Islands, Ginard was a youth product of FC Barcelona's La Masia.
 He made his debut as a senior with CE Felanitx in the 2005–06 season, in Tercera División.

 Ginard moved to fellow league club CE Manacor in June 2006, and first arrived in Segunda División B in 2009 after agreeing to a deal at CE Sabadell FC.
 After acting as a backup to David de Navas during the campaign he returned to the fourth tier, signing for CE Campos.

 On 2 August 2011, Ginard joined CD Atlético Baleares in division three.
 Initially playing second-fiddle to Biel Ribas and Ian Mackay in his first two years, he was an undisputed starter in his third, appearing in 30 matches as a captain and being also awarded the Ricardo Zamora Trophy for the category.

 On 28 May 2014, Ginard moved abroad for the first time in his career, signing a two-year contract with Super League Greece side Veria FC.
 He played his first match as a professional on 24 September, starting in a 4–1 home win against A.E.
 Ermionida F.C. in the second round of the Greek Football Cup.
 In the following stage of the same competition, he kept a clean sheet in a 2–0 away victory over Ergotelis FC.

 Ginard made his league debut on 7 February 2015, in a 1–1 home draw to Atromitos FC.
 After countryman Jonathan López's return in the summer he was deemed surplus to requirements, and his contract was mutually terminated.